General guidelines

 return 'Output: {}'.format(input_value)

-element is changed and will update the children
+value property fo the my-input element is changed and will update the children property of my-output element.

 Note

 The name of function arguments can be completely arbitrary.
-Only the order of Input
+Only the order of Input and State arguments matters.

-Prevent an update#
+Prevent an update

-when a callback fires based on a logic you implement within the function.
-In that case, Dash provides the PreventUpdate
+Sometimes you do not want to update an Output when a callback fires based on a logic you implement within the function.
+In that case, Dash provides the PreventUpdate exception you can raise to prevent an update:

 @app.callback(